monomeric/BrainSignalDistribution/README.md

 **Quick guide:**
 + Open the macro in Fiji/ImageJ: go to Plugins – Macros – Run... and select the .ijm or refer to https://imagej.nih.gov/ij/developer/macro/macros.html
-+ Define parameters: “Reference thresholding” and ”Dilatation step” may require some adapration depending on magnification and image quality.
-Leafe on default to start with.
++ Define parameters: “Reference thresholding” and ”Dilatation step” may require some adaptation depending on magnification and image quality.
+Leave on default to start with.
 Adapt if brain outline is not correctly identified from morphological reference.
 Increase dilatation step for a smoother outline.
 + The ellipse fit is done automatically by default, but both center of mass and major axis can be specified manually if needed.
 + Proceed by clicking "OK".
 + First dialogue box: open the morphological reference image, eg., DAPI signal (single channel image)